 We do not accept prescription requests over the telephone as this may result in errors.

 We have a dedicated Prescription Clerk who will assist you with any prescription queries that you may have.
-This is especially for any Repeat Prescriptions that need amending or locating.
+This is especially for any Repeat Prescriptions that need amending.